 The life jacket is designed to contour to the shape of your body and puts the foam where you need it.
 The larger jackets have more foam than the smaller jackets, which means a better individual fit.
 The jacket has adjustable shoulders, and four side pulls for a comfortable fit.

-This lightweight kayak life jacket folds down small enough to fit in a medium-sized dry bag when not in use.
+This lightweight kayak life vest folds down small enough to fit in a medium-sized dry bag when not in use.
 Mesh sides provide plenty of ventilation.
 This is a great life jacket for sit-in or sit-on-top kayaks.

 Does not impeded your stroke